trustoverip/tswg-trust-registry-tf/README.md

 ## Summary

-In most real-world credential exchange scenarios, a credential holder or verifier has the question “How do I know the issuer of this credential is trustworthy?”
+In most real-world credential exchange scenarios, a credential holder or verifier has the question “How do I know the issuer of this credential is trustworthy?”.

 Credential holders may also be uneasy about sharing information with a verifier if trust in the verifier has not been established.

-These problems can be solved by having a trusted third party vouch for the trustworthiness of a credential exchange participant.
+These problems can be solved by having a Governance Authority vouch for the trustworthiness of a credential exchange participant.

 A trust registry is a list of authorized issuers and verifiers in the ecosystem and the types of credentials and passes they are authorized to issue and verify.
 ## Purpose